Jojnts/docker-logstash/README.md

 * Logstash settings is located at [config/logstash.yml](config/logstash.yml).

 # Run locally
-If you'd like to run this Logstash on your local machine you need to replace the configuration and pipeline settings with your own.
-Probably, the easiest way is to run this Logstash via the [docker-compose.yml](https://github.com/Jojnts/jojnts-service/blob/develop/docker-compose.yml) from our main repo.
+If you'd like to run this Logstash on your local machine the easiest way is to run this Logstash via the [docker-compose.yml](https://github.com/Jojnts/jojnts-service/blob/develop/docker-compose.yml) from our main repo.
 It is configured to run Logstash with an appropriate configuration.